 Go to Software_Tools/curl-<version>-win32-mingw/bin in File Explorer

 Shift-Right-Click in the File Explorer window and select either "Open command window here" or "Open PowerShell window here"

+Alternately, you can open an command window (cmd) and manually change directory (cd) to the location listed above.

 From the new window, run the command as .\curl <other arguments>.